Not even gainful employment can save you from the terror of the bar.

 I usually discuss the more tangible side of bar preparation.

-But are there any mental attitudes that you may want to consider cultivating when preparing for the bar and during the actual daunting task of taking it?
+But are there any mental attitudes that you may want to consider cultivating when preparing for the bar exam and during the daunting task of taking the exam?

-We were having such fun exchanging our thoughts about the bar that I recorded our conversation.
-Well, more like I was basically informationally interviewing him for his thoughts revolving around his core advice that day: Be arrogant.
+We were having such fun exchanging our thoughts about the bar that I started recording our conversation (there go our billables).
+I interviewed his thoughts revolving around his core advice that day: Be arrogant.